KhartesViewer/khartes/README.md

 parallel to
 each other, starting with the easiest.

-There are some areas in the scroll data volume that I found to be too difficult to fragment.
-In these areas, sheets appear, disappear, and merge into each other in a way that seems impossible to track, no matter which software is used.
+There are some areas in the scroll data volume that I find too difficult to fragment.
+In these areas, sheets appear, disappear, and merge into each other in a way that seems impossible to track.
 If you try working in these areas, prepare to be frustrated.

 ![squirmy](images/squirmy.JPG)

-*This area* is very difficult or impossible to segment; the sheets are too fragmented.
+*This area is very difficult or impossible to segment; the sheets are too fragmented.*

 Bear in mind that khartes works only with single-valued surfaces;
 it cannot handle sheets that turn over onto themselves.
-If you want to work on such a sheet, turn your volume on its side (in the lower right corner, find the Volume panel, and change the direction of your volume from "Y" to "X").
+If you want to work on such a sheet, turn your volume on its side (in the Control Area, find the Volume tab, and change the direction of your volume from "Y" to "X").

-**Step 1:** Start in an easy area of your sheet, picking some points on the inline (top window) and crossline (middle window) slices.
+**Step 1:** Start in an easy area of your sheet, picking some points on the inline (top window) and crossline (middle window) Data Slices.
-This will create a diamond-shaped area in the fragment viewer (right-hand window).
+This will create a diamond-shaped area in the Fragment Viewer.
 Make sure you are happy with what you see before expanding.

 **Step 2:** Expand by alternating directions.
-Use the fragment viewer to move to a new area on the fragment and create nodes on the inline slice.
+Use the Fragment Viewer to move to a new area on the fragment and create nodes on the inline slice.
 Then create nodes on the crossline slice.
 You can also add nodes to the bottom slice; these act like contour lines on a map.

-**Hint for step 2:** Before you start adding new nodes onto the inline or crossline slice, look in the fragment viewer to see if there are any existing nodes near the line you are working on.
+**Hint for step 2:** Before you start adding new nodes onto the inline or crossline slice, look in the Fragment Viewer to see if there are any existing nodes near the line you are working on.
 If there are, and it is feasible, move these existing nodes onto the line.
 This is to avoid the situation where a node on the line